Test Your Child’s Hearing More Than Once

 Alternatively, you may choose to visit your GP or an audiologist.
 However, we suggest using the Sound Scouts App as a screening tool first because if your child has indications of an ‘inner ear hearing loss’ (confirmed by a Sound Scouts retest) you can use the Sound Scouts Report as a referral to see Hearing Australia.

-The Sound Scouts App is available for download from the App Store or Google Play.
+Make sure you’re on top of your child’s hearing by downloading the free, clinically-proven, and government-funded Sound Scouts App which is available for download from the App Store or Google Play.
 For guidelines on how to test your child with Sound Scouts, click here.